nextgrid/nextgrid.github.io/README.md

  # . | | /| / / _ \/ /  / /
  # . | |/ |/ / // / /__/ /__
  # . |__/|__/____/____/____/
  # .
-S01E03 by Nextgrid.ai 👾
+S01E04 by Nextgrid.ai 👾
  #############################################
  # Reinforcement learning
  # OpenAI gym, Stable-baselines Tensorflow and Keras
  #############################################
 ```

-# Warsaw Deep Learning Labs Episode #3
+# Warsaw Deep Learning Labs Episode #4

 Here you will find instructions and relevant information for the event.
 Don't hesitate to reach out organizers with any kind of questions.

 Feel free to jump in on our event [Slack channel](https://join.slack.com/t/warsawdeeplea-lin3168/shared_invite/enQtODEyMjA1NTE1NjA3LWQ0Y2Q2OGUwNzBmMjljMDA1NGZmMWFmZTEzZWRkZjlkOTQ1YTQ4OTI4MzdhMDBmNjhmOWEyZDkzNDQ4MTQ5Njg) where @Marek & @M are avalible to answer questions and help out with issues.

 ### Approach
 We believe that people learn best by actually getting down and dirty.
-Today is the third mini hackaton event and the mission is to build a BipedalWalker-v2.
-We recommend looking at
+Today is the fourth mini hackaton event and the mission is to build a Lunar Lander.
+We recommend looking at https://stable-baselines.readthedocs.io/

 ### Technologies